mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 This test requires server version 4.2 or higher.

-- Set the following fail point: ``{configureFailPoint: "failCommand",
+- Set the following fail point: ``{configureFailPoint: "failCommand", mode: {times: 1},
-  data: {failCommands: ["insert"], errorCode: 11600, mode: {times: 1}}``
+  data: {failCommands: ["insert"], errorCode: 10107}}``
 - Execute an insert into the test collection of a ``{test: 1}`` document.
-- Verify that the insert failed with an operation failure with 11600 code.
+- Verify that the insert failed with an operation failure with 10107 code.
 - Execute an insert into the test collection of a ``{test: 1}`` document and verify that it succeeds.
 - Verify that the connection pool has not been cleared,